connor-roberts/100-days-of-code/README.md

 - Use each approach with more complex functions (beyond just logging to the console)
 - Chain the function calls - with callbacks, promises, and async/await

+In this not-very-good example, we're using an email address to search for a user.
+Then, we're using the user's ID number to search for posts that a user has written.
+Then we're returning the number of posts by that user.

 Here is our data:

 ```javascript